South Georgia: Geography and fauna

 The island's climate is classified as an ET or polar tundra climate on the Köppen-Geiger classification system.
 It has no tree cover, and there is generally snow on the island during the winter months (April–November).
 The terrain is mountainous, with a central ridge and many fjords and bays along the coast.
 South Georgia is a breeding ground for elephant seals, fur seals, and king penguins.
-The island is home to the South Georgia pintail and the South Georgia pipit, the only known habitat for these birds.
+The island is home to the South Georgia pintail and the South Georgia pipit, which are endemic to the island.

 There are 25 native vascular plants on South Georgia, and 76 non-native species have been recorded.

 The island's topography includes a stepped sequence of flat surfaces interpreted as wave-cut platforms formed when sea level was higher relative to the island.
 At sea level strandflats have been described.

 In 2013, teams of Norwegian government shooters and Sámi reindeer herders culled all 3,500 reindeer on the island.
 The animals had been introduced by Norwegian whalers in the early 20th century for food and sport hunting, but were later seen as a pest, damaging the island's flora and wider ecosystem.
 Karl Erik Kilander, the project manager, said the culled reindeer were frozen and taken to the Falkland Islands where they were sold to local residents and cruise ship operators.